hujunhan/ROS-RRT/README.md

 3. If errors come out while *catkin_make*, you’d better read my code and modify it yourself, I mainly add *rrt* and modified *traceback* & *planner_core*

+ Detailed experiments and documentary can be viewed in *doc/detailed-doc.md*